-If you’re in the ecommerce industry, advertising on Amazon is your best bet for maximizing your revenue.
-So to help you start advertising on Amazon, we’ve created this simplified guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
-Read on to learn how to advertise on the eCommerce platform in 2019.
+To help you get started advertising on Amazon, we've created this ultimate guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
+You can take these ideas and apply them yourself, or use this as a roadmap when working with an Amazon Marketing Agency.
+Read on to learn how to advertise on the ecommerce platform in 2023.

 Amazon Advertising Strategy

-Even though we’ll be describing five unique types of Amazon advertisements that all have different best practices, here are three general tips for shaping a successful Amazon advertising strategy.
+Even though we'll be describing five unique types of Amazon advertisements that all have different best practices, here are seven general tips for shaping a successful Amazon advertising strategy:

 1. Determine your goals.